LPD-EPFL/byzfl/docs/index.rst

   >>> pip install byzfl

-The `byzfl` module is then redeay to use.
+The `byzfl` module is then ready to use.
 For instance, to use the :ref:`trmean-label` robust aggregation:

   >>> import byzfl
   >>> import numpy as np